Vyral/dean-aguilar-blog/_posts/2018-02-15-lifestyles-san-diego-with-woodstock-pizza.md

   allow="autoplay; encrypted-media" allowfullscreen></iframe>
 pullquote: >-
-  Talking Real Estate in the college area, we are finding that more and more parents, by default, are become investors.
+  Talking Real Estate in the college area, we are finding that more and more parents, by default, are becoming investors.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true